thindil/bob/README.md

 `others/generatedocs.tcl`.
 For more information about this script, please look [here](https://github.com/thindil/roboada#generatedocspy).
 This version of script have set all default settings for Bob code.
-If you have Bob installed, you can also use for it command: `bob docs`.
+If you have Bob installed, you can also use for that the command: `bob docs`.

 ## Contributing to the project
 For detailed information about contributing to the project (bugs reporting,